-When disclosing distributable cash, the issuer should also disclose cash distributions with equal or greater prominence.
-If cash distributions materially exceed distributable cash, staff would expect the disclosure of distributable cash to include an explanation of how the additional distributions were financed as this impacts the issuer's liquidity.
-If distributable cash materially exceeds cash distributions, staff would expect the disclosure of distributable cash to include an explanation of why all the distributable cash was not distributed.
+If cash distributions paid do not equal distributable cash, the issuer should also discuss the reasons for the difference between the two amounts.
+If cash distributions paid materially exceed distributable cash, staff would expect the disclosure of distributable cash to include a detailed explanation of how the additional distributions were financed as this impacts the issuer's liquidity.
+Generic boiler-plate language about the issuer's sources of available capital or financing or simply pointing the reader to the cash flow statement for further information is not sufficient.

+When distributions paid are materially less than distributable cash, staff would expect the disclosure of distributable cash to include an explanation of why distributable cash was not fully distributed.